jina-ai/jina/docs/jina-ai-cloud/login.md

 # Login & Token Management

 To use Jina AI Cloud, you need to log in, either via a GitHub or Google account.
 This section describes how to log in Jina AI Cloud and manage the personal access token.
-You can do it via webpage, via CLI or via Python API.
+You can do it via webpage, CLI or Python API.

 ## via Webpage